Peter P. C. Carlson, Ph.D.

 Dr. Carlson’s work at CLU has two primary areas of concentration, which often intertwine: religious history; and gender and religion.

-His research in religious history focuses on the late medieval and early modern eras.
-He is particularly interested in how various kinds of texts (literary, theological, and academic) influence religious thought and practice.
-He is currently studying the library of a late-medieval monastic college in Ashridge, England, attempting to identify its relationship to diocesan structures, the medieval universities, and English royalty during its 250 year history.
-His work studying an all-male, medieval, intellectual enclave relates to his second area of study.
+Their research in religious history focuses on the late medieval and early modern eras.
+They are particularly interested in how various kinds of texts (literary, theological, and academic) influence religious thought and practice.
+They have studied in particular the library of a late-medieval monastic college in Ashridge, England, attempting to identify its relationship to diocesan structures, the medieval universities, and English royalty during its 250 year history.
+They are also working on a biography of the college's founder, Edmund earl of Cornwall, whose heart was interred at the college with that of another man, Thomas Cantilupe, Bishop of Hereford.
+Carlson's work studying an all-male, medieval, intellectual enclave relates to their second area of study.

-Carlson’s work on gender began with his interest in the constructions of masculinity and femininity in the late medieval and early modern periods, but has expanded to include theologies of sexuality and gender construction across religious traditions in the present day.
-He is particularly interested in incarnational theology -- what he calls in-bodied theology – and seeks to investigate the performative roles of gender in all of his classes.
-He has taught Gender and Religion and Queer Theology here on campus, and is Director of the Gender and Women’s Studies minor, working closely with a broad range of academic disciplines to expand the course offerings for the program.
-As a part of his interest in gender, he is one of the faculty advisors for Feminism Is...
+Carlson’s work on gender began with an interest in the constructions of masculinity and femininity (and other gendered expressions) in the late medieval and early modern periods, but has expanded to include theologies of sexuality and gender construction across religious traditions in the present day.
+They are particularly interested in incarnational theology -- what they call in-bodied theology – and seeks to interrogate the performative roles of gender in all of their classes.
+They have taught Gender and Religion and Queer Theology here on campus, and Carlson is Director of the Gender and Women’s Studies minor, working closely with a broad range of academic disciplines to expand the course offerings for the program.
+As a part of their interest in gender, they are one of the faculty advisors for Feminism Is... student club, and can be found meeting regularly with another student club, PRIDE (People Respecting Individuality, Diversity, and Equality).

 Ph.D., Claremont Graduate University, Claremont CA: History of Religion